Max Shores

 2019 Bookmark Interviews Feature Historical Themes

-Upcoming episodes of Bookmark with Don Noble on Alabama Public Television will feature several authors who analyze history and one whose novel proposes a disturbing future scenario.
+2019 episodes of Bookmark with Don Noble on Alabama Public Television featured several authors who analyze history and one whose novel proposes a disturbing future scenario.
 Bookmark with Don Noble is broadcast Sundays at 11:00 a.m. on APT.

 September 1 – B. J. Hollars